XDBMS-Organization/product-website/README.md

 Commit to master branch and a CI/CD GitHub Action is executed to deploy it on gh-pages

 ## How can I change the domain name
-1) Change "homepage" under package.json
-2) Change "base" under vite.config.ts
+1) Change "base" under vite.config.ts